 For the unbeatable feeling of freedom, head off on an adventure with a holiday hire car.
 Fall head over heels for coastal roads and verdant valleys, and make the most of Portugal's stunning scenery and dramatic diversity.
 Journey through luscious landscapes and discover all the lesser known hidden spots and best kept secrets.
 Cruise along the Silver Coast and stop off when it takes your fancy.
 Feel the wind in your hair as you drive the Algarve's captivating coastline.
 Take on Madeira's magical mountain roads and soar above the clouds or drive under wonderful waterfalls!
 Whether it's unmissable historic towns, natural attractions, wine routes or remote rural gems – driving in Portugal puts you in the heart of the action.

-For more road trip inspiration, take a look at our blog for adventures in the Algarve!
+For more road trip inspiration, take a look at our blog full of car hire top tips!

 Visiting us from Europe or afar?
 See our prices in Euros